IRTF-HRPC/drafts/draft-terminology.md

 interviewed for his research.
 He asks: "If the master-slave metaphor affected these tough-minded engineers who had the gumption to make it through a technical career back in the days when they may have been the only black persons in their classes, what impact might it have on black students who are debating whether or not to enter science and technology careers at all?" {{Eglash}}

-Aside from the arguably most important reason outlined above, these terms are becoming less used and therefore increasingly less compatible as more communities move away from its use (eg {{Python}},
+Aside from the arguably most important reason outlined above, the term set is becoming less used and therefore increasingly less compatible as more communities move away from its use (eg {{Python}},
 {{Drupal}}, and {{Django}}.
 The usage of 'master' and 'slave' in hardware and software has been halted by the Los Angeles County Office of Affirmative Action, the Django community, the Python community and several other programming languages.
 This was done because the language is offensive and hurts people in the community {{Django2}}.
 It is also no longer in use at the IEEE.